 3. Help, I’m stranded!

-Every airline has their own rules about when they will take an expectant mother (come check out my family-friendly airline reviews for details by airline).
+Every airline has their own rules about when they will take an expectant mother (we have a very detailed guide to over 40 international airlines expectant mothers’ policies here).
 As a general rule most airlines will require a doctor’s letter after 28 weeks in a single pregnancy to show that you are fit to travel (read more about doctor’s letters here) and after 36 weeks they may refuse you to fly.
-Rather than finding yourself stranded, make sure you get a letter from your doctor/midwife within 7 days before flying to ensure your safe passage, there AND back and read the airlines rules carefully, including any code share arrangements that may differ from the airline you booked with.
+Rather than finding yourself stranded, make sure you get a letter from your doctor/midwife within 7 days before flying to ensure your safe passage, there AND back and read the airlines rules carefully, including any code-share arrangements that may differ from the airline you booked with.

 4. Veto the long and winding road

 If flying feels completely out of the question for you, or you are well into your third trimester you may prefer a destination a little closer to home and consider a road trip.
-Think carefully about how far from home you want to drive and the terrain, you will likely need to pee much more frequently than you usually do (will their be sufficient motorway stops?) and windy roads can make you incredibly nauseas, even if you don’t usually suffer, remember how much blood you have pumping around your body working overtime – perhaps save the romantic mountain top retreat for another day?
+Think carefully about how far from home you want to drive and the terrain.
+You will likely need to pee much more frequently than you usually do (will there be sufficient motorway stops?) and windy roads can make you incredibly nauseous, even if you don’t usually suffer.
+Remember how much blood you have pumping around your body working overtime – perhaps save the romantic mountain retreat for another day?